Managing AI hallucinations in your homelab

 2. Dry-run by default.
 Automation runs in simulation mode first.
 The model output is applied to a sandbox.
 Only after automated tests pass and a human grants approval does the actual change run.

 3. Circuit breaker and rate limits.
 If the model returns repeated unknowns or malformed outputs, the pipeline trips a circuit breaker and stops further runs for a window.
-This prevents a flurry of bad automation from compounding.
+That keeps bad automation from piling up.

 5. Rollback recipes.
 For every automation that mutates state, I keep an idempotent rollback script checked into the same repo.
 The pipeline runs the rollback as a single command if a post-change health check fails.